 Psychotherapy Qualifications and Training:

 I trained in London as an Integrative Therapeutic Counsellor with a Professional Diploma in Therapeutic Counselling.
-I am a registered member of The British Association of Counsellors and Psychotherapists (BACP) and I have five years’ experience working as an IAPT (Improving Access to Psychological Therapies) counsellor in an NHS contracted agency, where I worked with a diverse group of clients and where I continue to work as a volunteer.
+I am a registered member of The British Association of Counsellors and Psychotherapists (BACP) and I have five years’ experience working as an IAPT (Improving Access to Psychological Therapies) counsellor in an NHS contracted agency, where I worked with a diverse group of clients.
 I have trained and work as an online therapist and also work with some clients by phone.

 Qualifications and Training